 Where there is a Sale and Purchase Agreement the date of valuation is the date of execution of the agreement, otherwise it is the date of execution of the instrument of transfer.

-The Stamp Duty Office (SDO) of the Inland Revenue Board (IRB) refers the prescribed form to JPPH Malaysia where the market value of the property is ascertained and reported within one (1) working day for standard SDO then informs the transferee/ lawyer of the duty payable.
-The IRB will impose Stamp Duties based on the valuation reported by JPPH Malaysia.
+The Stamp Duty Office (SDO) of the Inland Revenue Board (IRB) refers the prescribed form to JPPH where the market value of the property is ascertained and reported within one (1) working day for standard SDO then informs the transferee/ lawyer of the duty payable.
+The IRB will impose Stamp Duties based on the valuation reported by JPPH.

 - A complete of form PDF 15.